ShivangiG24/DataDish/README.md

 # DataDish
-An in-depth analysis of the publicly-available data (source: food.com), conducted by Shivangi Gupta and Shreya Sudan for DSC 80 (The Practice and Application of Data Science) at UC San Diego.
-It involves several analytical processes such as data cleaning, exploratory data analysis, data visualization, and hypothesis tests.
+An in-depth analysis of publicly-available data sourced from food.com, conducted by Shivangi Gupta and Shreya Sudan for DSC 80 (The Practice and Application of Data Science) at UC San Diego.
+It encompasses a series of rigorous analytical procedures, including data cleansing, exploratory data analysis, data visualization, and hypothesis testing.